 Gascia Ouzounian, a professor of music at Oxford, pins the period when “space” specifically began its mass migration to the humanities to in 1974, when the French Marxist philosopher Henri Lefebvre released The Production of Space and “helped launch a notion of spatiality that included in its scope the body, action and the constructed environment.”
 The Production of Space was translated into English in 1991; reviews of its translation typically acknowledge its impenetrability.
 “The complexity of Lefebvre’s arguments, and their elusive character, make it very difficult to interpret precisely what he means at any particular juncture,” the geographer Tim Unwin wrote.
 “This is not only because he develops similar notions in different ways throughout the book, but also because his sentence construction is frequently opaque…At one level, Lefebvre’s project was to get people to rethink their ideas about temporal explanations of society.
 Readers are forced to think anew by the very complexity of the language that he uses…What matters is not so much what he wrote, but rather the reactions that the book evokes in his readers.”

 Lefebvre believed in the potential of what he called “Moments”—transient events of awareness and transcendence beyond capital.
 These Moments can include sudden perception of how capital operates, and to Lefebvre, that could mean revelations about the production of space.
 In order to hazard a small example of space within his understanding, I’ll offer a “Moment” I recently had: This winter, I went to drink a cup of tea at a place called The Bean, a coffee chain in New York City that has tried to brand itself as Cool Starbucks.
 As a matter of fact, I went there to drink tea and read a review of The Production of Space.
 I had my cup of tea and I loaded the essay on my browser and started to read and realized I couldn’t, because just as I opened it, Avril Lavigne’s “Complicated” came blasting out of the cafe’s speakers, which made concentration impossible.
-My immediate reaction was to throw my hands up at how ya just can’t get any peace and quiet in this damn town etc. But in this Moment, I realized that the inability to focus on something like Marxist spatial analysis wasn’t a mistake of the cafe, it was a natural product of how capital operates.
-The music—and every song that came on before, and each one after—was a sound that neutralized all critical thought, something actually contraindicative to these sorts of Moments.
+My instinct to react with frustration instead yielded to a Moment in which I realized that the inability to focus on something like Marxist spatial analysis wasn’t a mistake of the cafe.
+The music—and every song that came on before, and each one after—was a sound that mostly neutralizes critical thought, something actually contraindicative to Moments themselves.
 The Bean was exactly the type of space our current mode of production (one in which the various cognitive effects of pop music has become so central) would generate, and it’s exactly this kind of space that would continue to perpetuate that mode.
-This isn’t something that the cafe or its workers purposely did, it’s just the kind of space that capital, in 2019, happens to produce—its spatial progeny.
+This wasn’t an effect explicitly intended by the cafe or its workers, it’s just what happens in the kind of space that capital, in 2019, happens to produce—its spatial progeny.

 To Lefebvre, there are three spatial planes in my event at the cafe.
 First, there’s the physical space of the cafe, which is nested in the physical space of the city (including what Lefebvre calls “the arrogant verticality of skyscrapers”), and so on.
 This is Euclidean space.
 There’s the area inside my own mind where my feeble attempt at a thought collides with sound.
 This is mental space.
 And then there is the network of entities that bring the cafe into being—the LLC or private equity company that owns The Bean, the bank that credits the LLC, the political apparatus drafting laws that allow LLCs to shield owners from liability, the supply chain that brought the tea from abroad to my cup in Manhattan, the system of music production and dissemination that put Avril Lavigne on the speakers, and on and on.
 This is abstract space.